 This section outlines who the program is intended for, helping ensure that participants are well-aligned with the goals and values of the Afghan Youth Representative to the United Nations initiative.

-The selected candidate will have the opportunity to represent Afghan youth at the United Nations Security Council (UNSC) and deliver a speech addressing key youth issues.
+The selected candidate will have the opportunity to represent Afghan youth at regional and global platforms and deliver speeches addressing key youth issues, particularly those affecting women and girls.

-Note: The program will not cover any additional costs (travel, transportation, or accommodation) incurred if the applicant independently initiates other activities.
+Note: The program will not cover any additional costs (travel, transportation, or accommodation) incurred if the youth representative independently initiates other activities.

 If you do not hear from us by May 15, please consider your application unsuccessful.